Benefits of Having a Cat

 Having a child take care of his pet cat instills a sense of responsibility.
 A cat needs attention as it needs to be fed, cleaned out, and played with.
 These age-suitable jobs greatly help a child to grow up to be a better adult.
 It makes them feel needed and appreciated.
 It also gives them a sense of purpose and direction, which greatly benefits children with anxiety or depression.

-Please note that not ALL cats make great therapy cats.
+Not ALL cats make great therapy cats

 Cats, just like dogs, can be certified as official therapy animals.
 However, it is not a must to have a cat certified to be beneficial for somebody showing signs of anxiety or depression.